feisalramar/feisalramar/README.md

 - Other Technologies including Docker, Kubernete, AWS.

+#### I'm currently -:

-- I'm currently working as a freelance software engineer.
+- As a freelance software engineer.
-- I'm currently deep diving in Amazon Technologies ( AWS ) and Learning Full-time masters of Science in Computer Science.
+- Deep diving in Amazon Technologies ( AWS ) and Learning Full-time masters of Science in Computer Science.
-- I'm open to collaborate to any project.
+- Open to collaborate to any project.